Matthew-Pidlysny/Empirinometry/README.md

 '![ News Articles ]!'

+# Quick tip for AI users

+Some of you are trying to compute the digits the hard way going all the way through.
+Just use your AI to aggregate the string extraction method and compoung several hypothetical "Hyper Threads" of generation using pagination.
+That way, you can easily create even threads of 10 decimals with enough physical hard drive space.
+Good luck, and BALL EVERYTHING!

 # Download a .tex reader

 It has come to my attention that the luddites won't read a .tex file.
 Come on, people, this isn't a young mans game, all you need to do is